frontendpatterns/frontendpatterns.dev/src/content/patterns/infinite-scroll.md

 ---
 # Infinite Scroll

-Load more content automatically as users scroll to create seamless browsing experiences.

 ## Problem

 Without this pattern, the premise that automatically loading more content as users scroll to create seamless browsing experiences falls apart, and small changes trigger cascading regressions.